 The Bacteria Strains Aren’t Identified

+At this point, you may be asking yourself, “what are probiotics?”
 To be a considered a ‘probiotic’ you can’t just be any old strain of bacteria, you have to be an approved strain that is known to confer a health benefit (World Health Organization).

-That’s where species and strain come in – it gives us the specifics on who we’re talking about.
+That’s where species and probiotic strain come in – it gives us the specifics on who we’re talking about.

-Many companies use ‘borrowed’ science on the strains, but don’t do any research on the finished product, so they can’t be clear on how all the strains work together.
+Many companies use ‘borrowed’ science on the probiotic strain, but don’t do any research on the finished product, so they can’t be clear on how all the strains work together.
 If you aren’t sure whether or not a company has the science to support their finished product, just ask them.
 If a company has invested in the research, they will proudly let you know.

 The Probiotics Aren’t Living

 You need to put your trust in the brand.
 Look for a reputable brand that uses rigorous controls and measures to guarantee the potency of the product right up to the expiry date, not the manufacture date as many brands do.
+Also, be sure to check if the strains in your probiotic formulas can survive temperature changes, especially if you're bringing them with your while you are on the road.

 The Probiotics Aren’t Surviving the Journey